sairam-s0/local_ai_automation/README.md

 **Note:** First download takes a few minutes depending on your internet speed.
 Perfect — your thinking is spot on.

-At this stage, your **README should stay lightweight and focused on clarity + setup**.
-You don’t want to clutter it with every implementation detail yet, especially since your OCR + automation pipeline is still evolving.

-Here’s what I’d recommend:
-✅ **Keep the setup + install section exactly as you wrote it** — it’s clean, clear, and easy to follow.
-✅ Add a **“Project Overview”** section briefly explaining what the automation does now (the screenshot-to-AI pipeline).
-✅ Update the **“Current Status”** section to reflect the *current working flow* and note that detailed documentation will come after full stabilization.

-Here’s a refined version you can paste in directly:

----

 ## 🧰 Project Overview